tripl-ai/arc/docs-src/content/transform/index.md

 This means this API is likely to change.
 {{</note>}}

-The `MetadataFilterTransform` stage transforms the incoming dataset by filtering out columns using the embedded column [metadata](../metadata/).
-Any column which is returned by the SQL statement will be **removed** in the `outputView`.
+The `MetadataFilterTransform` stage transforms the incoming dataset by filtering columns using the embedded column [metadata](../metadata/).

-Underneath Arc will register the `metadata` of the `inputView` so that complex SQL statements can be executed against it to return columns to be removed from the `inputView` as the `outputView`.
+Underneath Arc will register a table called `metadata` which contains the metadata of the `inputView`.
+This allows complex SQL statements to be executed which returns which columns to retain from the `inputView` in the `outputView`.
 The available columns in the `metadata` table are:

 | Field | Description |
 |-------|-------------|